Dragnet approach to bad advertising

 The storytelling approach to advertising is superior in every way.
 Whenever there’s a commercial that you recall and talk about, I guarantee you there’s good storytelling involved.

-Instead of the droll, Sergeant Friday talking AT people like they’re middle school kids, great spots create beguiling characters, use disarming sound effects, and offer a story line that sucks people in — hook, line and sinker.
+Instead of the droll, Sergeant Friday talking AT people like they’re middle school kids, great commercials create beguiling characters, use disarming sound effects, and offer a story line that sucks people in — hook, line and sinker.

 how to do more effective advertisingGo to Youtube and check out any of the AXE deodorant commercials.
 (My favorite is titled “Susan Glenn” with Keifer Sutherland from 2012, but there are many great examples from Axe.)